BalajiJagadeesan/IST_website_application/RIT Website/readme.txt

  */
 Project 2-JQuery :

-The project is available in the following URL : "https://people.rit.edu/bxj9142/cleanJQuery/"

 Overview:
 	Created a near clone of our RIT IST dept website with following content with own styling -> About section